 Paint manufacturers providing road paint to transportation agencies are currently required to use pigments compliant with a strictly-controlled “color box”.
 These color box requirements can only be met through the use of PCB-containing diarylide pigments.
 The Task Force will seek to attain State/federal level changes to color box requirements for road paints, allowing the use of PCB-free (or essentially PCB-free) pigments in these paints.

-5.10.3 Schedule and Monitoring Program

-Specific milestones, timelines and effectiveness metrics are listed in Table 9 for the Control Action Regulatory Rulemaking.
-The first milestone consists of continuing the existing ongoing dialogue with EPA and legislators regarding reform of TSCA and FDA’s food packaging regulations.
-The effectiveness of this dialog and need for continued dialogue will be evaluated annually in the Implementation Review report.
-The remaining milestones relate to State/Federal-level changes to color box requirements for road paints.
-The first milestone consists of outreach to governmental agencies and paint manufactures, and will be conducted within one year of issuance of the Comprehensive Plan.
-The effectiveness of this outreach recommendations and feasibility of getting changes enacted will be evaluated annually.
-The long-term goal, with a timeline of ten years, is to have the color box requirement changed to allow the use of PCB-free pigments.

-Table 10.
-Milestones, Timelines and Effectiveness Metrics for Regulatory Rulemaking